r00t-3xp10it/venom/README.md

     The script will use msfvenom (metasploit) to generate shellcode in diferent formats ( C# | python | ruby dll | msi | hta-psh | docm | apk | macho | elf | deb | mp4 | etc ) injects the shellcode generated into
-    one template (example: python) "the python funtion will execute the shellcode into ram" and uses compilers like gcc (gnu cross compiler) or mingw32 or pyinstaller to build the executable file, also starts a multi-handler to recive the remote connection (shell or meterpreter session).
+    one template (example: python) "the python funtion will execute the shellcode into ram" and uses compilers like gcc (gnu cross compiler) or mingw32 or pyinstaller to build the executable file.
+It also starts a multi-handler to recive the remote connection (shell or meterpreter session).

     'venom generator' reproduces some of the technics used by Veil-Evasion.py, unicorn.py, powersploit.py, etc..